Chris Sale strikes out 5 in what could be final rehab start - WHIZ News

 Sale struck out five Triple-A batters before leaving when he walked in a run with two outs in the fourth inning — his fifth walk of the night — then said he was ready to reclaim his spot in the Boston rotation.

-“I’m very ready,” he said.
+“I’m very ready,” said Sale, who took out his frustrations on a wall in the dugout tunnel but was joking around with reporters a few minutes later.
 “I know today was a little bit of a hiccup, but there’s nothing that can’t be ironed out.”

 Pitching for the Worcester Red Sox against the Scranton/Wilkes-Barre Railriders, a Yankees farm team, Sale left after throwing 72 pitches in 3 2/3 innings and allowing one run on three hits.
 Red Sox manager Alex Cora said no decision had been made on whether Sale would need another rehab appearance before returning to Boston.